 Morris Township Community Garden at ValleVue Preserve is located on Picatinny Road.
-This 3-acre Organic Garden is the result of a joint effort between Morris Township (Morris Township Environmental Commission & Morris Township Parks and Recreation), the Trust for Public Land, Morris County Historic Preservation and the MCMUA.
+Our 3-acre Organic Garden is the result of a joint effort between Morris Township (Morris Township Environmental Commission and Morris Township Parks and Recreation), the Trust for Public Land, Morris County Historic Preservation and the MCMUA.
 The acquisition of 21 acres from the Rosenhaus Estate, will have trails and the Garden.
 The Garden will provide people with the opportunity to grow quality produce for their families in a way that is healthy to the environment.
-Our gardeners will practice organic, sustainable methods such as building soil biology and the use of natural mulches for water conservation.

 We have created a “Giving Garden” which produces food for local food banks and food kitchens.
 Gardeners can volunteer their time to help support and maintain the Giving Garden.

 Each garden plot will be privately maintained by individual renters.
 Individuals who live in Morris Township are eligible to participate; commercial enterprises are not eligible to apply.
 Plots will be rented on a first come, first serve basis.
 Returning Gardeners and new Gardeners must attend our Orientation Class.

 Plot sizes/Annual Fee:

 10 X 10 (100 Sq.
 Ft.) = $25

 15 X 15 (225 Sq.
 Ft.) = $45